thu4n/Writeup-cac-task-trong-BHT/Coding-Practice/Writeup(1-10).md

 The little elephant in Bản Đôn wants to pay his friend a visit.
 His house is at point 0 and his friend lives at point **x (x > 0)**.
 With each move, the elephant can go **1,2,3,4 or 5** steps forward.
 Find the minimum steps for the little elephant to get to his friend's house.
 ### My solution:
 At first glance, I know that using the 5-step for every move is the optimal way.
-The only problem is the last few steps which I calculate by subtracting the total `n` for the current value of `step`(I am aware that the code here is not an efficient way of solving the problem).
+The only problem is the last few steps which I calculate by subtracting the total `n` for the current value of `step`.